How to Create Angular Toastr Notifications

 }

-In case if you need to replace the ngx-toastr with any other module, you only need to modify the NotificationService.
-No other part of the application needs any change.
+If you need to replace ngx-toastr with any other module, you only need to modify the NotificationService.
+No other part of the application needs any changes.

 ngx-toastr provides a number of options to customize the toast notification.
 You can control how you want the toast notification to render.
-Find more information on the official docs.
+Find more information about customizing the Toast Notification in the NPM official docs.

 ngx-toastr provides an option to add HTML code inside the toast message.
 To enable it to use HTML content inside the toast notification, you need to use the enableHtml option.